 The logical way forward is to combine the two.
 We do need skills, and we do need knowledge.
 However maybe both need a little rethinking so that they can combine easily.

-These will only be understood well by subject specialists, so let me give some examples from biology.
-Evolution, Systems Thinking (understanding life as a system), and the Philosophy of Biology.
+These will only be understood well by subject specialists, so let me give some examples from biology: Evolution (based on natural selection in populations), Systems Thinking (based on understanding organisms as living systems), and the Philosophy of Biology (based on understanding the nature of biological knowledge).
 As the former is more widely known, let me focus on that.

 Evolution is currently a topic that gets little time in biology curricula.
 It may get a single topic in lower secondary, and one more in upper secondary.
 In the latter case it is typically placed at the end of the entire course, and memorising techniques, such as, mnemonics are employed for students to remember the knowledge.
 All the while it is not mentioned in other topics.